-If your iPhone is correctly connected to your home Wi-Fi, and you get an error saying Cannot add accessory, Accessory not found or similar when scanning Starling Home Hub's QR code, it means your network is not set up correctly.
+If your iPhone is correctly connected to your home Wi-Fi network, and you get an error saying Cannot add accessory, Accessory not found or similar when scanning Starling Home Hub's QR code, it means your network is not set up correctly.

 - If you are using a separate modem and router, your Starling Home Hub (along with all other Ethernet devices) must be connected to your router, not your modem.

-- If you are using a mesh network like Eero, Google Wi-Fi, or a Wi-Fi range extender, your Starling Home Hub (along with all other Ethernet devices) must be connected to your gateway router, not a satellite router or range extender.
+- If you are using a mesh network like Eero or Google Wi-Fi, or a Wi-Fi range extender, your Starling Home Hub (along with all other Ethernet devices) must be connected to the same mesh router that your modem is connected to, not to a satellite mesh router, range extender or your modem.

 If you do not have enough Ethernet ports on your router to accommodate all your devices, you will need a switch, for example, the Netgear GS308.
 Connect your modem to one Ethernet port on the router, and your switch to another Ethernet port on the router.
 Then, connect all other Ethernet devices to the switch.